doughahn/unofficial-opf-guides/docs/play-by-post.md

 ## Adding Information to your Character

-Play by post typically uses your Paizo character's profile for their character sheet, so filling it ourr is important.
+Play by post typically uses your Paizo character's profile for their character sheet, so filling it out is important.
 Tp do this, navigate to your character's profile:

 1. Hover over `My Account` and click `Organized play`
 1. Locate the character under `My Characters`